lilwon/lilwon.github.io/_posts/2025-11-08-QK-Alice-Duo-Build.md

 The Alice keyboard is very fun to use.
 I don't think I'll buy another Alice keyboard style unless there's a special design or interesting feature with it.
 This keyboard is already interesting enough with it being split into two boards.

+## Update

+### 2025-11-16
+Swapped the Baby Kangaroo switches to Akko Rosewoods linear switches.
+Realized that I used the Tribosys 3203 instead of the Krytox 205g0 for lube.
+The Akko Rosewood still feels fine even though.

+The keyboard feels a lot better with linear switches and it requires a less actuation force.
+It feels a lot less strenuous to use the keyboard.

 -LW